K-stability and large complex structure limits: Introduction

 \emph{Fix a pair $(X, D)$ with maximally degenerate anticanonical $D \subset X$.
 Is it possible to find an algebro-geometric characterisation for the mirror Landau-Ginzburg models $W_{\omega}\!: Y_{\omega} \to \C$ corresponding to $K$-(semi, poly)stable K\"ahler classes $[\omega]$ on $(X, D)$?}

-More precisely, by the discussion above, we are effectively asking for \emph{conditions on the theta functions $\vartheta_{D_i}$ that cut out the locus of Landau-Ginzburg models $(Y, W)$ mirror to a $K$-(semi, poly)stable $(X, D, [\omega])$ (endowed with an arbitrary K\"ahler class)}.
+More precisely, by the discussion above, we are effectively asking for \emph{conditions on the theta functions $\theta_{D_i}$ that cut out the locus of Landau-Ginzburg models $(Y, W)$ mirror to a $K$-(semi, poly)stable $(X, D, [\omega])$ (endowed with an arbitrary K\"ahler class)}.
 Note that one should allow various notions of $K$-stability such as uniform, log or relative $K$-(semi, poly)stability.
 The present paper contains some first results towards this general problem.

-In Section \ref{GeneralSec} we discuss how, under suitable assumptions, a K\"ahler test configuration admits a mirror Landau-Ginzburg model, giving a corresponding expression for the Donaldson-Futaki invariant as a residue pairing, see \eqref{DFResPairing} and \eqref{mirrorFutakiIntro}.
+In Section \ref{GeneralSec} we discuss how, under suitable assumptions, a K\"ahler test configuration admits a mirror Landau-Ginzburg model, giving a corresponding \emph{expression for the Donaldson-Futaki invariant as a residue pairing computed on the mirror}, see \eqref{DFResPairing} and \eqref{mirrorFutakiIntro}.

-We first study the general behaviour of such mirror formulae under large scaling of the K\"ahler form, see Propositions \ref{OscillatoryDFIntroProp} and \ref{OscillatoryResiduesProp}.
+We first study the general behaviour of such mirror formulae under \emph{large scaling of the K\"ahler form}, see Propositions \ref{OscillatoryDFIntroProp} and \ref{OscillatoryResiduesProp}.

 We then exploit the observation that \emph{scaling the K\"ahler form trivially preserves $K$-stability, while this scaling action is highly nontrivial on the mirror, giving one way of approaching a large complex structure limit of the Landau-Ginzburg model.
 In certain cases the mirror formulae for the Donaldson-Futaki invariant simplify in this limit}.